kristinameyers/resource-finder/replit.md

 ## Overview

 This is a full-stack web application designed to help users find community resources by category, subcategory, and location.
 It integrates data from a local database and the National 211 API, providing a comprehensive search platform.
-The project aims to deliver a fast, responsive user experience with real-time data from authoritative sources, ultimately assisting individuals in finding critical local support.
+The project includes both a web application and a native mobile app for Google Play and iTunes distribution, featuring custom PNG category icons, ADA-compliant accessibility, and an exact 3-column grid layout with specific color palette matching provided design specifications.

 ## User Preferences